Zambia: Sports and games

 Zambia declared its independence on the day of the closing ceremony of the 1964 Summer Olympics, thereby becoming the first country ever to have entered an Olympic Games as one country and left it as another.
 In 2016, Zambia participated for the thirteenth time in the Olympic games.
 Two medals were won.
 The medals were won successively in boxing and on the track.
 In 1984 Keith Mwila won a bronze medal in the light flyweight.
 In 1996 Samuel Matete won a silver medal in the 400-metre hurdles.
 Zambia has never participated in the Winter Olympics.

 Football is the most popular sport in Zambia, and the Zambia national football team has had its triumphant moments in football history.
 At the 1988 Summer Olympics in Seoul, the national team defeated the Italian national team by a score of 4–0.
 Kalusha Bwalya, Zambia's most celebrated football player, scored a hat trick in that match.
 However, to this day, many pundits say the greatest team Zambia has ever assembled was the one that perished on 28 April 1993 in a plane crash at Libreville, Gabon.
 Despite this, in 1996, Zambia was ranked 15th on the official FIFA World Football Team rankings, the highest attained by any southern African team.
 In 2012, Zambia won the African Cup of Nations for the first time after losing in the final twice.
-They beat Côte d'Ivoire 8–7 in a penalty shoot-out in the final, which was played in Libreville, just a few kilometers away from the plane crash 19 years previously.
+They beat Côte d'Ivoire 8–7 in a penalty shoot-out in the final, which was played in Libreville, just a few kilometres away from the plane crash 19 years previously.
 The Zambia women's national football team made its FIFA Women's World Cup debut at the 2023 tournament in Australia and New Zealand, the Zambia team being one of four representing the Confederation of African Football (CAF).
 They won their first Women's World Cup game in their first year, with Lushomo Mweemba scoring the fastest goal at the tournament, and Barbara Banda adding the 1,000th goal in WWC tournament history.